tecelit/fast-api-boilerplate/README.md

 - **Roles**: Modify the predefined roles or add new roles in `svr/core/dependencies.py`.
 - **Endpoints**: Add new API endpoints in `svr/api/v1/<app-name>/routes.py` or modify existing ones in `svr/api/v1/users/routes.py`.
 - **Exception Handling**: Customize exception messages and responses in the `exceptions.py` file.
-- **Database Models**: Define your database models in the `svr/database/models.py` file and create corresponding CRUD operations in the `ops/<your-model>.py` file or try modifying the exisiting ones in `svr/database/ops/users.py`.
+- **Database Models**: Define your database models in the `svr/database/models.py` file and create corresponding CRUD operations in the `ops/<your-model>.py` file or try modifying the existing ones in `svr/database/ops/users.py`.
 - **Authentication**: Adjust the authentication logic in the `svr/api/v1/users/auth.py` file, including token expiration and issuer information.

-## Contribution

-Contributions are welcome!
-Feel free to open issues or submit pull requests to help improve this FastAPI boilerplate.

 ## License